unaschneck/pydar/README.md

 * downloadAdditionalDataTypes() does not have functionality (["ABDR", "ASUM", "LBDR", "STDR"]), decide which files to download

 ### TODO: Tech Debt
-* extract pdr functionality to reduce overhead
 * use README information to gather files for download (save computing, tech debt)
-* CSV script to be run before each pypi package update by developer not user
-* make README options for .LBL and AAREADME case-insensitive
 * set up constant config file
-* bug fix: "NOTE" in .lbl
 * Include URL for access to AAREADME and .LBL readme files
 * rm -rf pydar_results/ between runs for clean image output
 * research Zenodo